MrAhile/K8s-CKA/2-Workloads/handling-logs.md

 4. Run the pod and make sure both container are running fine

-5. Delete the pod
+5. Delete the Pod

 <details>
   <summary markdown="span">Solution</summary>

-1. Create the specification of a pod named *www* with a single container based on nginx
+1. Create the specification of a Pod named *www* with a single container based on nginx

 ```
 k run www --image=nginx:1.20 --dry-run=client -o yaml > pod.yaml